 - Example: advmss:1460 → receiver can handle 1460 bytes per segment.

-- Field - Who Sent It - What It Means - Impact on Server - rcvmss:536 - Client advertised this in its SYN - “I (Client) can receive at most 536 bytes per TCP segment.” - ➜ Server must limit each outgoing segment to ≤ 536 bytes when sending data to this client. - advmss:1460 - Server advertised this in its own SYN-ACK - “I (Server) can receive up to 1460 bytes per TCP segment.” - ➜ Client can send up to 1460-byte segments to the Server.
+Field Who Sent It What It Means Impact on Server rcvmss:536 Client advertised this in its SYN “I (Client) can receive at most 536 bytes per TCP segment.” ➜ Server must limit each outgoing segment to ≤ 536 bytes when sending data to this client. advmss:1460 Server advertised this in its own SYN-ACK “I (Server) can receive up to 1460 bytes per TCP segment.” ➜ Client can send up to 1460-byte segments to the Server. - It means:

 You (server) can receive 1460-byte segments. ✅